 You may see hardy locals going for a dip, but with wild winds making wilder waves, swimming is best left to the brave.

-There’s something about fresh, salty air that always seems to work up an appetite, so make sure you stop in at the Duke of Edinburgh pub in Pōrangahau village for a pint and some post-beach fish and chips on your way home.
+There’s something about fresh, salty air that always seems to work up an appetite, so make sure you stop in at Flotsam and Jetsam in Pōrangahau village for coffee and homemade treats, or across the road the Duke of Edinburgh pub for a pint and some post-beach fish and chips on your way home.

 3. Rānui Farm Park

 Rānui Farm Park, about 20 minutes south of Waipukurau, is a mountain bike enthusiast’s dream, with over 30km of trails ranging from beginner to advanced level.
 The park is located on a working farm, so the tracks are open on weekends only.
-On the first Sunday of each month, check out the ‘Sunday Fun Day,’ where you can not only ride the mountain bike trails, but have a go at archery, paintball, the 70 metre water slide or the giant flying fox, while the kids can ride a pony or make furry friends at the petting zoo.
+On the first Sunday of each month, check out the ‘Sunday Fun Day,’ where you can not only ride the mountain bike trails, but have a go at archery, paintball, the 70 metre water slide or the giant flying fox.

 5. Ōtāne Markets